Getting Help as a Grown Up Struggling to Cope with Trauma

 Cognitive processing therapy– Like cognitive behavioral therapy used to treat certain mental health disorders, cognitive processing therapy focuses on challenging unhelpful thinking patterns related to traumatic experiences.
 As you challenge beliefs about yourself, others, and the world, it is an opportunity to change your thought patterns and heal.

 Eye movement desensitization and reprocessing (EMDR)– During EMDR, clients focus on recovered memories while experiencing stimulation at the same time, typically eye movements.
-The goal of this therapy is to reduce repressed emotions and the vividness of the memories.
+The goal of this short term therapy for childhood trauma and other precipitants to PTSD is to reduce repressed emotions and the vividness of the memories.

 If you believe you’ve experienced childhood trauma, call our team at Catalina to discuss these and other trauma treatment options for repressed childhood memories today.
 We can work together to help you heal from childhood trauma caused by adverse childhood experiences.